restorer/haxe-sublime-bundle/README.markdown

  - **Show documentation**, show the documentation of the symbol under the cursor (uses the haxe compiler and it's type inference to extract the docs)
  - **Show type of expression**, show the type of the expression under the cursor (uses the haxe compiler and it's type inference to get the type)
  - **Jump to Type**, quick jump to any type of the current build
+ - **Jump to Field**, quick jump to any field (statics and instance methods of classes and abstracts) of the current build

 and more to come :)